-With Iceland announcing that they’re opening to tourists (with some restrictions and safety measures) starting June 15th, we’re all in the mood for a bit of Iceland trip planning.
+With Iceland announcing that they’re opening to tourists that have been vaccinated, we’re all in the mood for a bit of Iceland trip planning.
 One of the best ways to find cool places to go while you’re traveling?
 Checking out Instagram!

 To save you some time, here are 9 of the most instagrammable places in Iceland to add to your bucket list.